• Recipes

 Some people prefer not to use potato starch, Katakuriko, or corn starch after coating with flour because they like the harder texture.
 But normally, we will use one of them to make crispy but soft inside Karaage.

-Q: How can I make crispy and juicy Karaage?
+Q: How can I make Crispy and Juicy Karaage?

 Double frying, Sake, and Katakuriko are the key!
 You can buy Katakuriko at almost any Asian grocery stores or on Amazon.
 If you don’t have Katakuriko, use corn starch or potato starch instead.
 They are the key to make crispy and juicy Tori no Karaage!